elastic/elasticsearch-js/test/integration/tap/README.md

 ## Background
 Elasticsearch offers its entire API via HTTP REST endpoints.
 You can find the whole API specification for every version [here](https://github.com/elastic/elasticsearch/tree/master/rest-api-spec/src/main/resources/rest-api-spec/api).<br/>
 To support different languages at the same time, the Elasticsearch team decided to provide a [YAML specification](https://github.com/elastic/elasticsearch/tree/master/rest-api-spec/src/main/resources/rest-api-spec/test) to test every endpoint, body, headers, warning, error and so on.<br/>
-This testing suite uses that specification to generate on the fly the test for the specified version of Elasticsearch.
+This testing suite uses that specification to generate the test for the specified version of Elasticsearch on the fly.

 ## Run
 Run the testing suite is very easy, you just need to run the preconfigured npm script: